Virtual Consultations504-447-6000

 Strategies for Long-Term Care Coverage

-The main goal of Medicaid planning is to legally shift as much of the cost of long-term care onto the government as the law allows.
-A Medicaid Planner can guide you through the complex rules that will affect your eligibility for benefits while also ensuring that you meet all requirments put in place by government agencies.
-Gary Brown can help you create and implement an effective plan to ensure that the assets you own and the income you receive will be structured in a way that complies with all applicable rules put in place by Medicaid rules.
+Gary Brown can help you create and implement an effective plan to ensure that the assets you own and the income you receive will be structured in a way that complies with all applicable rules put in place by Medicaid.
 He can also help you use those rules to your advantage in order to ensure that your assets will be protected as much as possible.
 By doing so, you may be able to save the tens of thousands or even hundreds of thousands of dollars.

-Laws and public policies encourage you to take all necessary measures to protect certain types of assets and conduct financial transactions in ways that will save you money.
-You are legally allowed to shield various types of assets and forms of income from being considered when determining the amount you will be required to pay for nursing home care.
-By taking the correct steps to perform certain types of transactions or protect your assets, you can ensure that the government will take on some of the burden of paying for your care.
+By taking the correct steps to perform certain types of transactions or protect your assets, you can ensure that the government will take on some of the burden of paying for nursing home care.
 In fact, this is encouraged by the policies the government has put in place and the rules used by Medicaid.
-However, understanding the best ways to take advantage of these complex rules requires a strong knowledge of the Medicaid program, and this is where a Certified Medicaid Planner can provide invaluable assistance.
+However, understanding the best ways to take advantage of these complex rules requires a strong knowledge of the Medicaid program, and this is where a Certified Medicaid Planner can provide invaluable assistance and advise you on the Medicaid eligibility strategies you can use.

 Contact Our Louisiana Certified Medicaid Planner